zixi-liu/Graphical-Neural-Network/README.md

  <br />

-This blog contains hands-on learning resources to quick start on graph machine leaning.
+This blog contains hands-on learning resources to quick start on graph machine learning.

 ## Topics